How People Use Ensō

 Enso has helped me write one poem per day

-This is an interesting use case for me, because I see poems more as images or music -- I like to see the interplay between longer phrases.
-The current line limit is well-suited for haikus and I'm considering allowing to raise it -- say if you want to play a short game, where you're writing a poem/doodle of a certain length.
+This is an interesting use case for me, because I see poems more as images or music -- I like to see the interplay between longer phrases, sounds, and themes.
+The current line limit is well-suited for haikus and I'm considering raising it.
+Say, you could increase it to play a short game, where you're writing a poem/poem-doodle of a certain length.

-Not a lesson but a reminder: User personas or broad categorisations are useless for me here.
-The product is small and hard to design, but it's not complex.
+Not a lesson but a reminder: user personas or broad categorisations are useless for me here.
+The product is small and challenging to design, but it's not complex.
 It's a good exercise in coming up with good implicit UX affordances (easy to discover, but almost invisible at the same time) vs. reducing distractions.

 More people than I expected use Ensō for the type of work that normally is associated with more structured writing (think: scripts, books, posts, videos).

 I'm considering adding the option to control the number of lines displayed on the screen.
-Maybe following MISS, I can let people write poems in it... as long as they're 7 verses long!
+Maybe following MISS, I can let people write poems in it... as long as they're 7 lines long!

-Being able to build something even marginally useful, learn from building it, learn from the people using it is a great place to be in.
-I know that these words have lost their meaning, but: I feel happy and grateful writing this.
+Being able to build something even marginally useful, to learn from building it, learn from the people using it... is a great place to be in.
+I feel happy and grateful writing this.
 Thank you.

 Speaking of squirrels, here's a tip from an old friend, a PM who could juggle: